Teach English in Japan: How to Find a Job Online

 When performing a keyword search, the more precise and literal, the better.
 For general employment opportunities, use “jobs Japan,” and for teaching English, use “teaching English Japan.”
 If you have

-- Ohayo Sensei (www.ohayosensei.com).
-By far the best source for finding teaching opportunities in Japan.
+- O-HAYO SENSEI is by far the best source for finding teaching opportunities in Japan.
 You can download the current issue

-- TEFL.com (www.tefl.com).
-This web site features an extensive list of teaching opportunities worldwide and regularly posts a promising list of
+- TEFL.com features an extensive list of teaching opportunities worldwide and regularly posts a promising list of

-- Jobs in Japan (www.jobsinjapan.com).
-Another good source for seeking employment online, this web site features a substantial list of
+- Jobs in Japan is another source for seeking employment online, and features a list of

-- Career Cross Japan (www.careercross.com).
-This site features a searchable database with which you can specify your preferred location,
+- Career Cross Japan features a searchable database with which you can specify your preferred location,

 your field of expertise, your level of experience, and other criteria to find a perfect match.
 And Career Cross Japan includes many listings for jobs other than teaching.

-- The Jet Programme (Japan Exchange and Teaching Program).
-This government-sponsored program is designed to help Japanese junior and senior high school students improve their spoken English language
+- The Jet Programme (Japan Exchange and Teaching Program) is a very well-respected government-sponsored program designed to help Japanese junior and senior high school students improve their spoken English language

 skills through exposure to native English speakers.
-The hiring criteria are quite specific and recruitment happens only once a year.
-Complete details are available at the JET website, www.jetprogramme.org, and the.
-JET Programme information for Canadian applicants
+The hiring criteria are quite specific and recruitment happens once a year.
+See the section on teaching in Japan for detailed articles by participants.

 Plan Your Work and Work Your Plan